Your Postpartum Growth Journey

-It hits all of us moms at different times, but for me it wasn’t until everything got quiet and the visitors stopped coming, and the meals stopped showing up, and my partner went back to work that Postpartum Anxiety showed up at my doorstep.
+It hits all of us moms at different times, but for me, it wasn’t until everything got quiet and the visitors stopped coming, and the meals stopped showing up, and my partner went back to work that Postpartum Anxiety showed up at my doorstep.

 The recognition that I had a real-life human, who I loved beyond what I ever thought was possible, to keep alive and well with no user manual felt so…freaking overwhelming.
-I distinctly remember sitting there staring down at my beautiful red-headed little girl feeding from my cracked (and bloody) nipples, curling my toes in pain, and thinking “is this ever going to end?”
+I distinctly remember sitting there staring down at my beautiful red-headed little girl feeding on my cracked (and bloody) nipples, curling my toes in pain, and thinking “is this ever going to end?”

 Before kids, I imagined that same moment, but I never imagined I’d feel anything but complete bliss and adoration.
 And then the guilt kicks in and thoughts like “I SHOULD be enjoying this more,” or “breastfeeding should be easier,” or “I shouldn’t want or need time to myself…how could I be so selfish?”
 “I shouldn’t want to go back to my career (Yeah, the one I worked my ass off for and was smack dab in the middle of growing when we made the choice to start our family).”

 I never questioned that I loved my daughter, and that being a mom was something I always longed to be…but I just felt overwhelmed by all the things that could go wrong, and all the noise around how women “should” behave once they become moms felt so damn exhausting.
-I felt like I was losing sight of who I was beyond the person who bathed, feed, and cared for my children.
-I felt bogged down by the belief that I held that I had to be one or the other – the B.S. notion (drive by old and worn out cultural and societal messaging) that I had to choose between the role of mom and every other aspiration or desire I held.
+I felt like I was losing sight of who I was.
+Beyond the person who bathed, feed, and cared for my children.
+I felt bogged down by the belief that I held that I had to be one or the other.
+The B.S. notion (drive-by old and worn out cultural and societal messaging) that I had to choose between the role of mom and every other aspiration or desire I held.

 I remember walking into a boutique store on a rare day away from my three kids and seeing a shirt that read “Mother and More.”
-That seemingly simple phrase held so much power for me in that moment…it was as though some higher power was giving me a nudge, or a permission slip to step into my own growth journey, and to evolve into the woman I was meant to be.
+That seemingly simple phrase held so much power for me at that moment…it was as though some higher power was giving me a nudge, or a permission slip to step into my own growth journey, and to evolve into the woman I was meant to be.

-And so, I did, and while none of it happened over night, I started slowly shedding the weight of other’s people’s expectations by leaning into the truth that when I was being all of me (mom, wife, therapist, and creator) I was showing up as the best version of myself.
+And so, I did, and while none of it happened overnight, I started slowly shedding the weight of other’s people’s expectations by leaning into the truth that when I was being all of me (mom, wife, therapist, and creator) I was showing up as the best version of myself.

 Flash forward to 7 years and three kids later, I hold so much compassion for that younger, and more fragile version of myself – that version of myself who hadn’t yet discovered her place in motherhood and womanhood.